EthanLiu6/coderethan.fun/docs/IT-learning/Py和数据分析/工具/【PyTorch】PyTorch简介.md

 - **TorchText** simplifies natural language processing (NLP) by offering text datasets, pre-trained word embeddings, and tools for processing raw text data for tasks such as sentiment analysis and text classification.
 -  **TorchAudio** supports audio and speech-related tasks, providing pre-trained models, audio transformations, and datasets for tasks like speech recognition and audio classification.
 Together, these libraries enhance PyTorch’s flexibility across different types of machine learning projects.

-## 3. Where is PyTorch Used?
+## 3. The Application Domains of PyTorch

 ### 3.1. **Research**

-3.1 Research

 Owing to its flexibility, PyTorch enjoys great popularity among researchers, enabling them to test new ideas effortlessly.
 It is extensively employed in cutting-edge AI fields such as language models, image recognition, and reinforcement learning.